osama2kabdullah/portfolio-template/README.md

 3. **Make your changes:** This can involve writing code, updating documentation, or making other types of improvements.
 4. **Test your changes:** Before submitting a pull request, make sure your changes work as expected.
-5. **Submit a pull request:** Once you're confident your changes are ready, submit a pull request to the main GatsbyJS repository.
-We'll review your changes and provide feedback if necessary.
+5. **Submit a pull request:** Once you're confident your changes are ready, submit a pull request to the this GatsbyJS repository.
+I'll review your changes and provide feedback if necessary.

 That's it!
 We appreciate all contributions to the project, no matter how big or small.